XBladeXGMD/bladegdps/README.md

-# bladegdps
+# blade gdps website
-xbladexgmd gdps is a
+the website for bladegdps there is no purpose for this repository